QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Related Work

-\paragraph{Privacy-sensitive gaze data} Gaze data might contain personal (e.g. identifiers \cite{yang2022wink, cantoni2015gant, sammaknejad2017gender} and confidential attributes \cite{steil2015discovery,huang2016stress, yaneva2018detecting, hoppe2018eye}), or business-related information (e.g. the used devices or information about the participants \cite{bozkir2023eye}) that cannot be shared.
-Privacy threats and formal privacy solutions have been so far under-explored in the eye tracking and security communities.
-One reason for the (missing) development of these research branches is that cryptographic and privacy-preserving techniques (PPTs) \cite{archer2023handbook} for a long time were considered impractical due to their significantly large computational costs.
-However, recent privacy-preserving technologies, such as federated learning (FL) \cite{elfares2022federated}, differential privacy (DP) \cite{steil2019privacy, li2021kaleido,bozkir2021diffrential,liu2019differential}, and secure multi-party computation (MPC) \cite{elfares24privateeyes}, have been efficiently discussed as viable solutions for gaze-based tasks.
-Nonetheless, \methodName~is the first work to tackle the issues related to gaze data quality verification while also taking privacy concerns into account.
+\paragraph{Privacy-sensitive gaze data} Gaze data can contain personal identifiers \cite{yang2022wink, cantoni2015gant, sammaknejad2017gender}, sensitive attributes \cite{steil2015discovery, huang2016stress, yaneva2018detecting, hoppe2018eye}, or business-related information (e.g., devices or participant details \cite{bozkir2023eye}) that cannot be shared.
+Privacy threats in eye tracking have been largely underexplored, partly because traditional cryptographic and privacy-preserving techniques (PPTs) \cite{archer2023handbook} were considered too computationally expensive.
+Recent advances, however, make approaches such as federated learning (FL) \cite{elfares2022federated}, differential privacy (DP) \cite{steil2019privacy, li2021kaleido, bozkir2021diffrential, liu2019differential}, and secure multi-party computation (MPC) \cite{elfares24privateeyes} practical for gaze-based tasks. \methodName~is the first work to address gaze data quality verification while explicitly incorporating privacy considerations.